What Is The Story Behind Vietnamese Coffee?

 But there’s a different way that they go about it in Vietnam.
 They use a different filter that extracts more of the coffee flavor.
 You get a thicker, stronger brew.

 So the coffee comes out thicker, but before it’s served to you, your coffee is mixed in with sweetened condensed milk.
-This is what gives Vietnamese coffee a very sweet flavor, and what changes the color so drastically.
+This is what gives Vietnamese coffee a very sweet flavor and what changes the color so drastically.

 Sweetened condensed milk is thick, so it’s usually spooned into hot coffee and stirred around until it melts and melds with the coffee.

-However, since sweetened condensed milk can be stored at room temperature until it’s opened, you can also mix it into iced coffee (before you add the ice), and mix it in that way.
+However, since sweetened condensed milk can be stored at room temperature until it’s opened, you can also mix it into iced coffee (before you add the ice) and mix it in that way.

-How do You Make Vietnamese Coffee?
+How Do You Make Vietnamese Coffee?

 1. Grind your coffee beans.
 If you hunt down pre-ground medium coarse coffee grinds, it’s going to take a while.
 You can use an inexpensive manual coffee grinder without investing too much in this coffee variety.